Amadjuak

 Amadjuak (uh-MA-joo-ak) is a former Inuit settlement on southern Baffin Island in the Canadian territory of Nunavut.
 Amadjuak Bay is 4 km south, on Hudson Strait.

 History

-The Hudson's Bay Company opened a trading post, #B380, at Amadjuak in 1921 and it remained in operation through 1933.
+The Hudson's Bay Company opened a fur trading post (#B380) at Amadjuak in 1921 and it remained in operation through 1933.

 Notable residents

 The artist, Ningeeuga Oshuitoq, was born at Amadjuak Camp in 1918.